Accessibility

 The method used to prepare the statement was a self-assessment conducted by Idescat.

-Remarks and contact details
+Observations and contact information

-• Reporting any possible non-compliance by this website.
+- Report any possible non-compliance by this website.

-• Reporting any difficulty in accessing content.
+- Report any difficulty in accessing content.

 Requests for accessible information and complaints